 Yes.
 This is called the Foster Homes Liability Insurance Program.
 The state fund covers some property damage and personal injury caused by the foster child.

-If you are working full-time, a flexible schedule is required to meet the needs of the children.
-There will be 2-4 weekly appointments, during business hours, and unplanned interruptions should be expected.
+Keep in mind that you'll need some flexibility in your work day to meet the needs and appointments of kids in your care.
 Yes, kids can go to daycare depending on their emotional and behavioral needs.
 The state of Wisconsin will cover daycare expenses in most cases.

 Yes.
 Vacations are great for kids!
 International travel is also allowed!